Scalar curvature operator for models of loop quantum gravity on a cubical graph: Regularization of the Ricci scalar

 From the perspective of full loop quantum gravity, the assumption of a cubical graph appears to be a very significant limitation, since it implies that our construction applies only to a very small and specific sector of the entire Hilbert space of the theory.
-On the other hand, as far as physical applications of loop quantum gravity are concerned, the restriction to a cubical graph does have sufficient generality to encompass a number of approaches attempting to probe the physical content of the theory.
-We have already mentioned quantum-reduced loop gravity and the effective dynamics program as two prominent examples of physical models which are formulated within the kinematical setting of full loop quantum gravity, and which make extensive use of states defined on cubical graphs.
+In the setting of the full theory, an operator defined on a fixed cubical graph can nevertheless be naturally interpreted within the framework of algebraic quantum gravity, which shows that a quantization of the full gravitational field can be achieved using just a single algebraic cubical graph.
+Moreover, as far as physical applications of loop quantum gravity are concerned, the restriction to a cubical graph does have sufficient generality to encompass a number of approaches attempting to probe the physical content of the theory.
+We have already mentioned quantum-reduced loop gravity and the effective dynamics program as two well-known examples of physical models which are formulated within the kinematical setting of full loop quantum gravity, and which make extensive use of states defined on cubical graphs.
 Hence our construction, as it stands, has a direct relevance to such models, and provides a well-defined curvature operator which is ready to be used in physical calculations in the context of these models.

-In the next section we will give an outline of the construction which we will use to regularize the integrated Ricci scalar, before proceeding to spell out the full details of the regularization in sections \ref{sec:derivatives} and \ref{sec:quantization}.